9% Federal Low-Income Housing Tax Credits for Affordable Rental Housing – California Tax Credit Allocation Committee

 Predevelopment, acquisition, and other costs associated with development or rehabilitation of Affordable rental housing projects.
 Emergency Shelters, Permanent Supportive Housing, Transitional Housing, and Affordable Homeownership Projects or Units within a Homeownership Project, and the construction, repair, and reconstruction or rehabilitation of Accessory Dwelling Units or Junio Accessory Dwelling Units.

-Approximately $53 million is available in the current funding cycle (2023).
+Approximately $172 million is available in the current funding cycle (2024).
+No minimum or maximum awards listed.

 Small to Medium